-Powered by .id - the population experts for Ballina Shire Council
+Powered by .id (informed decisions) for Ballina Shire Council

 Ballina Shire is located on the Far North Coast of New South Wales, about 770 kilometres north of Sydney and 190 kilometres south of Brisbane.
 Ballina Shire is bounded by Byron Shire in the north, the Coral Sea in the east, the Richmond Valley Council area in the south, and the City of Lismore in the west.